raymonl13/pp_edge/docs_project_guide.md

 ## GitHub as Single Source of Truth
 - **Start each session or Colab notebook** with Already up to date. to sync the latest code.
 - **After pushing changes**, run  in Colab to fetch updates before running any cells.

+### CI Fixture Rules
+* All sample data lives under `data/raw/` and is **un-ignored** in `.gitignore`.
+* Every CSV must carry columns required by current feature functions.
+* The workflow’s “fixture-smoke” step fails if a required column disappears.